RiverTwilight/rene.wang/README.en-US.md

 ### 2. Pushing Code

-Make sure that the Action is enabled, and all updates to the master branch on Github will be automatically deployed to the server.
+Make sure that the Action is enabled, and all updates to the master branch on GitHub will be automatically deployed to the server.
 Congratulations!

 ## ✍ Writing